10 Best Persuasive Techniques for Sales and Marketing

 Now read this alternative pulled from the section above:

 In an experiment of 100 participants, repeating selective information changed opinions.

 Which version makes you more confident about the effect of information on opinions?

-Behold, the power of specificity.
+Behold, the power of specificity as a persuasive strategy.
 Here’s how Copyblogger explains it: